EdmundBenedict/lordcephei.github.io/pages/lmf_bi2te3_tutorial.md

 [J. Math.
 Phys.](http://dx.doi.org/10.1063/1.532437) paper.

 The polynomials are cut off at a fixed order given by **KMXA**.  **blm**{: style="color: blue"} doesn't write **KMXA** to the template file;
-a default value is used, as can be seen from this table
+instead a default value is used, which is written to this table

 ~~~
  species data:  augmentation                           density